pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

 * **Mini Debugger** (See :doc:`debugger`.)

-  The ``PI_MiniPython.py`` plugin, available under ``PythonPlugins/samples/``, allows you to type in python expressions in a running application and see the results.
+  The ``PI_MiniPython.py`` plugin, available under ``PythonPlugins/samples/``, allows you to type in python expressions in a running application and see the results: You'll need to move it from ``samples`` up into the ``PythonPlugins`` directory in order for it to load.

 * **Python Stubs** (Download from github: `stubs.zip <https://github.com/pbuckner/x-plane_plugins/raw/master/XPython/stubs.zip>`_.)